UnitingWorld is an Agency of the Uniting Church in Australia (UCA).

 The Relief & Development program focuses on community development and humanitarian aid.

-The Church Connections program focuses on developing the skills and capacity of people and organisations.
+The Church Connections program strengthens the global church’s collaboration and capacity for leadership and community development.

 We work in ways that will strengthen both the UCA and our overseas partner churches.